kyrakraft/cpr-app/readme.md

 This is a mobile app for CPR training, written by students in the Honors Computer Science Projects 2018-19 class at Marlborough School, in collaboration with Children's Hospital Los Angeles.
+The app is for educational use only.

 Copyright (C) 2019 Marlborough School